Information for Course Instructors and TAs

 - audio recording feedback during critiques.

-Potential supports available through the CSD include (not an exhaustive list):
+Potential supports available through SAS include (not an exhaustive list):

 - access to an Assistive Technologist